monstro-montra/ScrapbookingAndroidApp/README.md

 project is for CSC475, Platform Based Development, which is an Android development focused class.

 ## Current Features
-* Bullet List
-Clickable buttons that navigate the user to different menus
+* Clickable buttons that navigate the user to different menus
 * Menu Bar with a back button to navigate to previous screens
 * A Floating Action Button (FAB) that currently doesn't do anything (yet)
 * A settings menu that doesn't do anything (yet)